bogardpd/lodging_data_utils/docs/data_structure.md

 | *Comment* | Text | An optional comment field. |

 If additional columns are desired, they should be named in PascalCase format.

+> [!NOTE]
+> The data for each stay should be accurate for the time the stay occurred.
+For example, if a hotel has since changed portfolios, the stay record should still reflect that hotel’s portfolio _at the time of the stay_.

 #### Overnight Flights